 How to Avoid Sugar

-Now that you have information on what to expect when you stop eating sugar, it’s time to make quitting sugar happen.
-For this to be a successful journey, consider the tips below to boost your overall success.
+Now that you have information on what happens when you stop eating sugar, it’s time to make quitting sugar a reality.
+For this to be a successful journey, consider the tips below.

 1. Avoid Artificial Sweeteners